Get in touch with an expert at 800-880-4479

 4. Hydrating Foods to Fight Fatigue

-Dehydration is one of the most overlooked causes of low energy in seniors.
+Dehydration is one of the most overlooked causes of low energy in older adults.
+Since thirst sensation often decreases with age, many seniors may not realize they are mildly dehydrated.

 Hydrating foods